 - a.
-Any member of the MTSO community may file a complaint with and/or Building Managers.
+Any member of the MTSO community may file a complaint with the Facilities Manager and/or Building Managers.
 The complaint may address any form of misconduct or rule violation on the part of the pet, owner, or member of the MTSO community.
-Pet complaints should be discussed with a building manager who will then refer the complaint to Maintenance. - b.
-If any MTSO student, faculty, or staff member observes a violation of the pet policy, it should be documented with Maintenance.
+Pet complaints should be discussed with a building manager who will then refer the complaint to the Campus Steward. - b.
+If any MTSO student, faculty, or staff member observes a violation of the pet policy, it should be documented with the Facilities Manager.
 Be aware that unless a written complaint is submitted, no action can be taken.